 Air pollution is a major issue faced by the entire world.
 Not just outdoor, but indoor air pollution leads to a number of health problems.
 The indoor air is 5 times more polluted than the outdoor air and fuels approximately 4.3 million deaths.
 In recent years, indoor air pollution has emerged as a leading cause of different types of health issues in India.
 Pets, cooking fumes, household furniture, and electronic equipment, which are considered harmless are the major sources of indoor pollution.
 The toxic particles enter your respiratory system through the nasal tract and lead to respiratory problems.
-This makes it important to install an air purifier at home to keep the indoor air safe and pollutant free.
-The blog discusses list of diseases caused by indoor air pollution.
+This makes it important to install an air purifier at home to keep the indoor air safe and pollutant-free.
+The blog discusses a list of diseases caused by indoor air pollution.

 Air Pollution is hard to escape and it is the leading cause of several serious diseases related to lungs, heart and brain.
 Let’s have a look at top 4 common health issues caused by indoor and outdoor air pollution:

 Pneumonia causes inflammation of the air sacs either in one or both lungs.
 The air sacs fill up with pus or fluid leading to cough, fever, chills and breathing difficulty.
 Exposure to indoor air pollution doubles the risk of childhood pneumonia.
 In fact, approximately 45% of the pneumonia deaths among children who are less than 5 years.
 Indoor air pollution also increases the risk of acute lower respiratory problems among adults.
 This also contributes to approximately 28% of adult deaths.